About the Tutor Development Program

 How to register for TDP

-Registrations for TDP in Semester 1, 2015 will be open in January 2015.
+Registrations for TDP in Semester 1, 2015 are now open.
 It is important that you register prior to the start of session so that you can be enrolled in the first face-to-face workshop which takes place in Week 1 of semester, and to ensure you have access to the online modules through Blackboard.

-The registration page (available in January 2015) will allow you to register for the whole program, and select workshop dates for the face-to-face workshops.
+The registration page will allow you to register for the whole program, and select workshop dates for the face-to-face workshops.

 Please note that in addition to TDP, ongoing professional development is provided through the Lunch n Learn program which is available to all staff.